-Redemption Provisions: The District reserves the right to redeem, prior to maturity, in integral multiples of \$5,000, those Bonds maturing on and after September 1, 2031, in whole or from time to time in part, on September 1, 2029, or on any date thereafter at a price of par plus accrued interest from the most recent interest payment date to the date fixed for redemption.
-The Term Bonds maturing September 1, 2031, September 1, 2033, September 1, 2037, September 1, 2039, September 1, 2042, and September 1, 2046 (collectively, the "Term Bonds") are also subject to mandatory sinking fund redemption.
+\ Redemption Provisions: The District reserves the right to redeem, prior to maturity, in integral multiples of \$5,000, those Bonds maturing on and after September 1, 2031, in whole or from time to time in part, on September 1, 2030, or on any date thereafter at a price of par plus accrued interest from the most recent interest payment date to the date fixed for redemption.
+The Term Bond maturing September 1, 2046 (the "Term Bond") is also subject to mandatory sinking fund redemption.
 See "THE BONDS - Redemption."

-(a) After requesting competitive bids for purchase of the Bonds, the District has accepted the lowest bid to purchase the Bonds, bearing interest as shown, at a price of 97.010029% of par, resulting in a net effective interest rate to the District of 4.774859%.
+(a) After requesting competitive bids for purchase of the Bonds, the District has accepted the lowest bid to purchase the Bonds, bearing interest as shown, at a price of 97.665277% of par, resulting in a net effective interest rate to the District of 5.138832%.

-(b) The initial reoffering yields indicated represent the lower of the yields resulting when priced to maturity or the first redemption date.
+(b) The initial reoffering yields indicated represent the lower of the yields resulting when priced to maturity or the first optional redemption date.
 The initial yields at which the Bonds will be priced will be established by and will be the sole responsibility of the Initial Purchaser.
 The yields may be changed at any time at the discretion of the Initial Purchaser.